Sidney Moko Mead: Te Māori exhibition

-Mead was also the editor and one of the core authors of the Te Māori catalogue that accompanied the exhibition.
+Mead was the editor and one of the core authors of the Te Māori catalogue that accompanied the exhibition.

 Māori leader

 From the 1970s onwards, Mead became more involved in tribal affairs, particularly those of Ngāti Awa.
 He helped to establish the Ngāti Awa Trust Board in 1980, the first representative body for the tribe in the 20th century.
 For almost 20 years the Trust Board helped to research and prepare Ngāti Awa's case for historical redress with the Waitangi Tribunal.
 This led to the publication of the Ngāti Awa Raupatu Report in 1999, which outlined Ngāti Awa's historical grievances dating back to the New Zealand Wars and subsequent land confiscations.
 Mead acted as chief negotiator for the tribe during settlement negotiations with the Crown.
 Five years from the publication of the raupatu report, a settlement between Ngāti Awa and the Crown was reached in 2003 and enacted by the government in 2005.
-Professor Mead also became the inaugural chair of the new Te Rūnanga o Ngāti Awa, which replaced the Ngāti Awa Trust Board as the administrative body for the iwi.
+Professor Mead also became the inaugural chair of the new Te Rūnanga o Ngāti Awa.

-In 1992 he helped to establish Te Whare Wānanga o Awanuiārangi based in Whakatāne, which in 1997 became only the third wānanga in the country recognised under the Education Act 1989.
-He was also appointed to Waitangi Tribunal in 2003, and has served on numerous advisory boards, including the New Zealand Bioethics council, the New Zealand Council for Educational Research, Toi Māori and Te Māori Manaaki Taonga Trust.
+In 1992, Mead helped to establish Te Whare Wānanga o Awanuiārangi based in Whakatāne, which in 1997 became the third wānanga in the country recognised under the Education Act 1989.
+He served on numerous advisory boards, including the New Zealand Bioethics Council, the New Zealand Council for Educational Research, Toi Māori and Te Māori Manaaki Taonga Trust.
 Five years after successfully concluding Ngāti Awa's settlement with the Crown, Mead was chosen as the inaugural chair of the Institute for Post Treaty Settlement Futures, an initiative of Te Whare Wānanga o Awanuiārangi with support from Te Rūnanga o Ngāti Awa, which aims to provide strategies to help iwi with settlement negotiations with the Crown as well as managing settlement assets.

 Mead was appointed to the Waitangi Tribunal in 2003.
-He has been a panel member for a number of Waitangi Tribunal inquiries, including the National Park district inquiry and the Te Rohe Potae district inquiry.
+He was a panel member for a number of Waitangi Tribunal inquiries, including the National Park district inquiry and the Te Rohe Potae district inquiry.

 In the 2006 Queen's Birthday Honours, Mead was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to Māori and education.
 In the 2009 Special Honours, following the reintroduction of titular honours by the government, Mead accepted redesignation as a Knight Companion of The New Zealand Order of Merit.

+Personal life and death

-His wife June, Lady Mead, died on 27 March 2019.
+Mead's wife, June, Lady Mead, died on 27 March 2019.
 Linda Tuhiwai Smith, a professor of education, is their daughter.

+Mead died in Whakatāne on 29 May 2026, at the age of 99.